apache/drill/_docs/install/045-distributed-mode-prerequisites.md

   * (Recommended) Running a Hadoop cluster
   * (Recommended) Using DNS

-    {% include startnote.html %}Start from Drill 1.18, ZK version is upgraded to 3.5.7.
-So by default, we can't connect to the old ZK cluster (< 3.5).
-If we need to use the previous ZK, let's do this: first, delete the zookeeper dependency files in `${DRILL_HOME}/jars/ext`, then copy zookeeper-3.4.x.jar to the directory, and finally restart the cluster.{% include endnote.html %}
+{% include startnote.html %}Starting in Drill 1.18 the bundled ZooKeeper libraries are upgraded to version 3.5.7, preventing connections to older (< 3.5) ZooKeeper clusters.
+In order to connect to a ZooKeeper < 3.5 cluster, replace the ZooKeeper library JARs in `${DRILL_HOME}/jars/ext` with zookeeper-3.4.x.jar then restart the cluster.{% include endnote.html %}